-The library policy for Reserve Materials (traditional paper or electronic) is derived from the Fair Use provisions of the United States Copyright Act of 1976.
-The sole purpose of the Reserve System is to facilitate the distribution of materials for educational use by students.
+The library policy for Course Reserve Materials is derived from the Fair Use provisions of the United States Copyright Act of 1976.
+The sole purpose of the Course Reserve System is to facilitate the distribution of materials for educational use by students.

 Mansfield Library Guidelines

-All materials placed on Reserve (paper or electronic) shall be done so at the request of faculty and teaching staff solely for the non-commercial, educational usage of students.
+All materials placed on Course Reserve shall be done so at the request of faculty and teaching staff solely for the non-commercial, educational usage of students.

 Materials which usually do not require Copyright Permission: